-The backplane of the mainboard has a full set of I/O ports:
+The backplane of the mainboard has the following I/O ports:

-- Use the upper PS/2 port to connect a PS/2 pointing device.
-Use the lower PS/2 port to connect a PS/2 keyboard. - 2.
-Use the USB ports to connect USB devices. - 3.
-Use LPT1 to connect printers or other parallel communications devices. - 4.
-Use the COM ports to connect serial devices such as mice or fax/modems.
+PS/2 Mouse Use the upper PS/2 port to connect a PS/2 pointing device.
+PS/2 Keyboard Use the lower PS/2 port to connect a PS/2 keyboard.
+USB Ports Use the USB ports to connect USB devices.
+LPT1 Use LPT1 to connect printers or other parallel communications devices.
+COM1/2 Use the COM ports to connect serial devices such as mice or fax/modems.
 COM1 is identified by the system as COM1/3.
-COM2 is identified by the system as COM2/4. - 5.
-Use the game port to connect a joystick or a MIDI device. - 6.
-Use the three audio ports to connect audio devices.
+COM2 is identified by the system as COM2/4.
+Game Port Use the game port to connect a joy- stick or a MIDI device.
+Audio Ports Use the three audio ports to connect audio devices.
 The left side jack is for a stereo line-out signal.
 The middle jack is for a stereo line-in signal.
 The right side jack is for a microphone.

 Connector Color

 Analog VGA Blue

-Audio line in Light blue
+Audio line-in Light blue

-Audio line out Lime
+Audio line-out Lime

-Digital monitor / flat panel White
+Digital monitor/flat panel White

 IEEE 1394 Grey

 Microphone Pink

-MIDI/Game Gold
+MIDI/game Gold

 Parallel Burgundy

-PS/2 compatible keyboard Purple
+PS/2-compatible keyboard Purple

-PS/2 compatible mouse Green
+PS/2-compatible mouse Green

 Serial Teal or Turquoise

 Speaker out/subwoofer Orange

 Right-to-left speaker Brown

 USB Black

 Video out Yellow

 SCSI, network, telephone, modem None